Skip to main content Skip to main navigation Skip to site search

 Milestone with 12 percent more electricity yield says chairman

-“This project is a milestone for renewable energy in Bosnia and Herzegovina,” said Robert Brajkovic, Chairman of Tibra Pacific.
+“This project is a milestone for renewable energy in Bosnia and Herzegovina,” says Robert Brajkovic, Chairman of Tibra Pacific.
 “As the largest operating ground-mounted PV plant in the country, we needed a technology that would perform reliably not only in the lab but also in the field.
 AIKO's modules deliver 12 percent more energy output and help reduce electricity costs by 3 percent in the first phase compared to the TOPCon setup.
 As a result, we converted the entire second phase to ABC.
 Their number-one efficiency and consistency under real-world conditions set a new benchmark for us.” (mg)